Master your personal brand for career success

 3. Build your personal board of directors

-Ask for feedback from your friends, family, colleagues, and others to give you feedback about your personal brand.
+Ask your friends, family, colleagues, and others for feedback on your personal brand.

 Action to take